brummer10/jalv_select/README.md

     - left mouse click on systray to show or hide app
     - right mouse click to show quit menu item

+## Usage

+- select jalv interpreter from combo box (Gtk, Gtk3, Qt, ...)
+- select LV2 plugin from list (click on name or press `space`)
+- select plugin configuration to load (click or press `space`)
+    - jalv should start and run the selected plugin

 ## Command-line options

 ### start-up